Sam Liccardo and Evan Low Spar in Debate Over House Seat

 In line with the California Democratic Party’s endorsement, Low is staunchly against the proposition.
 “I refuse to go back to the era of mass incarceration,” he said.

-The moderators asked the candidates for their views on immigration policy and temporary protective status for undocumented immigrants.
+The moderators followed by asking the candidates for their views on immigration policy and temporary protective status for undocumented immigrants.
 “We need comprehensive immigration reform,” Low said, emphasizing that he would work with Vice President Kamala Harris—assuming she wins the upcoming presidential election—to pass a border bill that Senate Republicans shot down this year.

 Liccardo shared a vision of implementing more technology at border crossings to expedite the process of entering the U.S., although he did not specify what that could look like.
 Both candidates affirmed their support for temporary protective status.
 “Every single undocumented person in our community would be served by our city,” Liccardo said.

-Given the chance to speak on homelessness, the opponents both candidates focused on Liccardo’s mayorship.
-Liccardo pointed to his record as mayor, including the 11% reduction of street homelessness in San Jose from 2022-23 and his model of converting vacant motels into quick housing, which later became a statewide policy.
+Given the chance to speak on homelessness, both candidates focused on Liccardo’s mayorship.
+Liccardo pointed to his record as mayor, including the 11% reduction of street homelessness in San Jose from 2022-2023 and his model of converting vacant motels into quick housing, which later became a statewide policy.

 Low countered with an independent audit reporting a 40% increase in homelessness during Liccardo’s mayorship and that San Jose fell 13,128 new housing units short of a state mandate.